edgio-docs/edgio-docs/src/guides/v7/edge_functions.md

 ## Origin Requests Using fetch() {/* origin-requests-using-fetch */}

-Before issuing a fetch request (also known as a subrequest) to an origin, you must define an origin configuration within the `{{ CONFIG_FILE }}` file:
+Before issuing a fetch request to an origin, you must define an origin configuration within the `{{ CONFIG_FILE }}` file:

 ```js filename="{{ CONFIG_FILE }}"
 module.exports = {